 It’s our eighth year partnering with Bright Pink®, and our first year meeting their new CEO, Katie Thiede.
 We got to know Katie and what Bright Pink means to her— read on for our interview and find out how YOU can get involved with Bright Pink.

-How did you hear about/ get involved with Bright Pink?
+How did you first get involved with Bright Pink?

-Why is it important for girls/women to become educated in breast/ovarian health?
+Why is it important for girls and women to become educated on breast and ovarian health?